prashantdomadiya/Guided-Deformation-Transfer/README.md

 Deformation Transfer method for various geometric models

 # OS
-I tested Add-On on Ubuntu 14.04, I may work on Windows (with few changes in code).
+I tested Add-On on Ubuntu.
+It may work on Windows (with few changes in code).

 # Dependencies
 Numpy, Scipy, scikit-sparse